architect/arc.codes/src/shared/en/aws/guides-documentdb.md

 ## DocumentDB/Mongo in AWS

-In your lambdas (and, as of Architect Functions v4, your middleware), use:
+In your lambdas (and, as of Architect Functions version 4, your middleware), use:

 ```javascript
 context.callbackWaitsForEmptyEventLoop = false